-The power station is located at Gravelines of Northern France and consists of six similar capacity PWR units commissioned between 1980 and 1985.
+The power station is located at Gravelines in Northern France and consists of six similar capacity PWR units commissioned between 1980 and 1985.

-The nuclear power facility, owned and operated by the French electric utility company Electricite De France (EDF), created a benchmark in August 2010 by delivering its 1,000 billionth kWh of electricity.
+The nuclear power facility, owned and operated by the French electric utility company Electricite de France (EDF), created a benchmark in August 2010 by delivering its 1,000 billion kilowatt-hours of electricity.

-The Paluel Nuclear Power Plant, located about 40km away from the city of Diepp, France, is currently the seventh largest NPP in the world, by net capacity.
-The plant is spread across 160ha on the water front of the English Channel and uses water from the Channel for the cooling.
+The Paluel Nuclear Power Plant, located 40km away from Dieppe, France, is currently the seventh largest NPP in the world, by net capacity.
+The plant is spread across 160ha on the waterfront of the English Channel and uses water from the Channel for the cooling.

-The plant is owned and operated by EDF and consists of four pressurised water reactors with a gross installed capacity of 5,528MW (1,382MW each) and net design capacity of 5,200MW (1,300MW each).
+The plant is owned and operated by EDF and consists of four PWRs with a gross installed capacity of 5,528MW (1,382MW each) and net design capacity of 5,200MW (1,300MW each).

 Construction of the nuclear power station began in 1977.
 The first two units of the plant were connected to grid in 1984.
 The third and fourth units were commissioned in 1985.
 Paluel is the second largest French NPP, after Gravelines.

 Cattenom Nuclear Power Plant, France

 The 5,448MW (gross) Cattenom Nuclear Power Plant is located in Cattenom, France.
 The power plant is owned and operated by EDF.
 The net capacity of the plant is 5,200MW, which is similar to that of Paluel NPP, the seventh largest nuclear power plant in the world.